President and Vice President

 Making Deposits: The Treasurer will total and deposit all checks received.

 Writing Checks:The Treasurer will write checks for all MVLP expenses.
 These expenses include Food & Beverage expenses, Gifts, Prizes, Winner Cards, Awards, Decorations, Entertainment, Supplies, Printing, Charity Donations, Sunshine Committee Expenses.

 Once a month the treasurer will purchase gift cards from HOA#1 or HOA#2 for members who have completed their committee obligations.
 The names of these recipients will be given at the board meeting each month.
 She will also purchase extra gift cards to be used as door prizes at the luncheon.

-Once a month the treasurer will give the Preserve a check for the number of putters for that month, including guests and pay the going rate at that time.
-The treasurer will also order “My Winning Cards” once a month for those with 4 or more holes in one, and the money hole winner(s).
-The names of “My Winning Cards” recipients are emailed to Cookie at the Preserve and she will notify you when they are ready to be picked up.
+Once a month the treasurer will give the Preserve/MV Pro Shop a check for the number of putters for that month, including guests and pay the going rate at that time.
+At the end of the month the treasurer will also notify Matt Hudson, the head pro, the names of the putters with 4 or more holes in one, and the money hole winner(s).
+These winnings will be placed on the putter’s HOA2 golf credit account.

 Treasurer’s Reports: The Treasurer will give an oral report at each General Meeting, including the date covered, previous balance, receipts, expenses, and ending balance.
 The Treasurer will use Quicken software to formulate the treasurer’s report.
 She will give a copy of the report to the President and Vice-President.
 She will also email the secretary a copy of the report for her permanent record.